 Zero Based Budgeting can provide big benefits for those looking to spend smarter – but it’s not without its challenges.
 We weigh the pros against the cons.

-In my previous blog, I explored Zero Based Budgeting (ZBB); what it is, how it works, and what it can mean for Procurement organisations.
+In a previous blog post, I asked: what is Zero Based Budgeting (ZBB)?
+The post covered what ZBB is, how it works, and what it can mean for Procurement organisations.

 ZBB is a surprisingly divisive issue in boardrooms.
 People tend to find themselves firmly parked on one side of the issue or the other, either celebrating the efficiency it embeds in budgeting processes, or believing it leads to the wrong incentives and therefore poor results.